Independent price comparison

 How fast will I get my lab results?

-Turnaround varies by portal and test, but most results arrive within 1โ€“5 business days.
-LabReqs reports the fastest typical turnaround in this comparison at 1โ€“3 business days.
-Each portal's turnaround is listed in the comparison table.
+Turnaround varies by portal and test, but most results arrive within 1–5 business days.
+Reported turnaround times in this comparison range from about 1–3 business days at the faster end to 3–5 business days.
+Each portal's stated turnaround is listed in the comparison table.